Symbolic Reasoning Requirement

 Non-calculus Options

 There are a number of non-calculus options that can be used to satisfy the Symbolic Reasoning requirement.
 Many of these are offered in departments other than Mathematics, including Philosophy and Computer Science.
 The non-calculus symbolic reasoning options that are offered on a regular basis are listed below.
-There are other options as well that are offered occasionally, typically in the spring semester.

-• Classics 250 (Introduction to Syntax): This course offers an analysis of how words are combined to form phrases and sentences.
+- Linguistics 250 (Introduction to Syntax): This course offers an analysis of how words are combined to form phrases and sentences.
 Translation of syntactic structures into symbolic systems; modification of systems to model increasingly complex data.
 Requires no mathematics.